georgiee/coding-for-kids/slides.md

 ---
 ^ Well.
 When did you play with toys for no reason the last time?

-^ It' healthy, it relaxes your mind.
+^ It's healthy and relaxes your mind.

-^ and it entertains the kid inside you.
+^ It entertains the kid inside you.

-^ By teaching about coding

-^ You are excused to play with toys

-^ You are excused to program stupid jokes

-^ And you can finally try out Minecraft
+^ And you have finally an excuse to finally learn to play Minecraft

 # Entertain
 # [fit] the kid
 # inside you

 ---
-^ To think about what to do with a MakeyMakey
+^ Teaching coding makes not only the kids but you creative.

-^ to create challenging tasks in Minecraft for kids
+^ You need to create challenging tasks in Minecraft for kids

-^ and to use Scratch for yourself to surprise your Mama on Mother's day.

-^ Teaching coding makes you more creative.
+^ You need to think about what to do with a MakeyMakey

 # [fit] Be more
 # [fit] creative

 ---

+^ And maybe you will use Scratch for yourself to surprise someone special on their birthday.

 ![fit](images/benefits/greetings-01.gif)

 ---
-^ Mentoring is hard.
-You have to explain things that are obvious to you.

-^ Did you ever try to explain if & else to your mother?
+^ Did you ever try to explain if & else to kids or your parents?

-^ I explain it slowly and repetetive to kids.
-It's so hard.

-^ Expect nothing and start from scratch.
+^ Yes it's very difficult.

 ^ You have to reflect on the very, very basics of programming

+^ But once you have mastered this.

-^ This will help you throughout your whole mentoring career!
+^ It will help you throughout your whole mentoring career!

 # [fit] Supercharge
 # [fit] your mentor skills